 The Gambia has great potential for irrigated agriculture, with fresh water from the River Gambia, rainwater if harvested, and fossil water that can be drilled.
 It also has a weather pattern that is suitable for almost all production.
 The Ministry of Agriculture has a mandate to develop and modernize agriculture, and states that they will readily give all necessary support and incentives to any serious investor who wants to invest and operate in support of the government’s efforts to develop the sector.

 The Gambia has one of the highest per capita consumption rates of rice in the region.
 Local production only accounts for a small fraction of the amount of rice consumed, leaving a high demand for imported rice.
 Given steady population growth of about 3 percent per annum, the demand for imported rice will remain strong.
 This presents a good opportunity for U.S. rice exporters, with U.S. rice already widely consumed in significant quantities.

 Agro-processed Products: The Gambian government seeks to increase the production of honey, fruits, vegetables, and dairy, and seeks to enhance the agricultural value chain while transforming the livestock sector.

-Increase production of basic agricultural commodities: The NDP seeks to increase maize, groundnut, rice, onion and tomato production; and the livestock production in cattle, sheep, goat, pig, and poultry farming,
+Increase production of basic agricultural commodities: The NDP seeks to increase maize, groundnut, rice, onion, and tomato production; and the livestock production in cattle, sheep, goat, pig, and poultry farming,

-Fisheries: The Gambian government also seeks to boost fisheries as a percentage of GDP from 6.4 percent to 15 percent and also the percentage of fish resources exported from 32 percent to 43 percent by 2021 by increasing fisheries production from 53,719 to 75,000 tons.
+Fisheries: The Gambian government also seeks to boost fisheries as a percentage of GDP from 6.4 percent to 15 percent and the percentage of fish resources exported from 32 percent to 43 percent by 2021 by increasing fisheries production from 53,719 to 75,000 tons.